hyperledger/iroha-2-docs/src/guide/get-started/launch-iroha.md

 2. [Install Iroha](./install-iroha.md).

+3. Navigate to the repository root directory.

-3. Run `docker compose` and specify the network configuration file to bring up a network of 4 containerized peers:
+4. Run `docker compose` and specify the network configuration file to bring up a network of 4 containerized peers:

    ```bash
    $ docker compose -f defaults/docker-compose.yml up